Changissnz/selfinterest/README.md

 for order.
 Aristotelian logic used to systematize the metaphysical, a great part of this being the potential, of a sentient being is typically not subjective by intrinsic analyses.
-The composition of works in Aristotelian logic rely on the axiom, so to dissect these words right down the axiom would result in the axiom, the constant.
+The composition of works in Aristotelian logic rely on the axiom, so to dissect the relational arrangements of these words right down the axiom would result in the axiom, the constant.
 There would be nothing else to question, only to take the work as a wholesome artificial axiom because it is essentially axiom.
 Similarly, Aristotelian logic places the word, outside of smallest difference to the axiom, in the way of an orientation alongside the counterpart words to the word.
-For these words, references to them, these references found predominantly in the measurable spatiotemporal contexts, are what is required to prove that the word fits.
+For these words, references to them, these references found predominantly in the measurable spatiotemporal contexts, are what is required to prove that the word fits, through the discrimination of application.
 There is an innate imprecision from the preference of word use the "self" has to contend with, and also the quantification of what occurs from the artificial axiom in the degrees of distance, metaphysical in some instances, for the "self" to develop its own truths, of artificial axiom, on top of the constant that does not always require the consideration of the "self" through expression by the "self" on the truths' existences and plausibilities.